srobo/volunteer-emails/SR2020/2019-11-11-november-update.md

 If you’d like to get a feel for whether there are any teams near you that you might be able to visit, we have a [map of competing teams][teams-map].

+Alternatively, some teams will be too far away to visit in person.
+For those teams we would like to be able to provide remote mentoring via video calls.

 **[Sign up to mentor a team][mentoring-signup]**.

 ### Competition Planning